Modern Slavery Act 2015 - Modern slavery and human trafficking statement

-The University of Kent’s supply chains include a total of 3677 separate suppliers across all of the requirements of the University.
+The University of Kent’s supply chain include a total of 3139 separate suppliers across all of the requirements of the University.
 The University has been standardising its methods for procuring goods and services by extending the use of IT (Agresso Purchase Order Processing) to facilitate compliance with EU and UK regulations.
 A training programme has been provided for purchasers that has resulted in a significant reduction in manual payments and an improvement in management information.

 Due diligence processes for slavery and human trafficking

-The University is preparing new systems to:
+The University is preparing new systems and processes to:

-- Identify, assess and monitor potential risk areas in its supply chains, considering specific categories and requirements that may have higher potential exposure to the requirements of the Modern Slavery Act, such as IT and electrical recycling, services and construction;
+- Identify, assess and monitor potential risk areas in its supply chains, considering specific categories and requirements that may have higher potential exposure to the requirements of the Modern Slavery Act, such as IT and electrical recycling, food supply services and construction;

 - Mitigate the risk of slavery and human trafficking occurring in its supply chains;